SoftwareBrothers/adminjs-dev/docs-src/tutorials/installation-instructions.md

 >
 > This is because other middleware can transform **requests** so that AdminBro wont be able to handle them.

-To see how to add an authentication or other modifications - visit the {@link module:admin-bro-expressjs Express Plugin} documentation.
+To see how to add an authentication or other modifications - visit the {@link module:@admin-bro/express Express Plugin} documentation.

 ### Hapi